MSc Mathematics of CybersecurityFind a programme

 The MSc in Mathematics of Cybersecurity is composed of a taught component running from October to May (120 credit points), followed by a 60-credit group research project between June and September.

-There are a range of mandatory and optional units in the taught component, covering pure mathematics, data science, computer science and statistics.
+There is a range of mandatory and optional units in the taught component, covering pure mathematics, data science, computer science and statistics.
 Bespoke units have been designed specifically for the MSc in Mathematics of Cybersecurity.

 You will complete a group dissertation project with a real-world focus at the end of the taught component of your programme.